updated Summer 2018

 Check Your Passport and Visas

 If you plan to be in Spain over 90 days and are not an EU passport holder, a visa will be necessary.
 There are visas to study, to work and to retire, among others and each require different paperwork and have different processing times.
-Overstaying your visa or applying for the wrong one can cause problems when trying to leave the country or going for long-term residency.
+Overstaying your visa or applying for the wrong one can cause problems when trying to leave the country or applying for Spanish citizenship or long-term residency.

 If you’ve got questions, contact us!